Photo by Zulfugar Karimov on Unsplash

 Once a quarter, spot-check your backups.
 Open a few random files and make sure they play correctly.
 Corrupted files are worse than no backup at all.

-Your content backup strategy pays for itself the first time you need it.
-And when you don't need it for recovery, it becomes the foundation of a smarter content operation.
+Your content backup strategy pays for itself the first time you need it for recovery.
+Every other week, it quietly does something useful.

 Start today: download your top 10 performing videos using GetVideoNow, organize them into folders, and sync to the cloud.
-That's 30 minutes of work that could save years of content.
+That's 30 minutes of work that compounds for as long as you keep creating.

 Ready to download your content?